THE HORRIFYING CASE OF THE ASHCROFT SISTERS

 Subsequentially investigations were done and the long dormant case was reopened.
 Forensic examination confirmed that the remains belonged to at lease one adult female in her late 20s at time of death.
 The cause of death could not be conclusively determined due to the condition of the remains.
 The medical examiner noted unusual markings on the cervical vertebra consistent with potential strangulation, perhaps most disturbing was the discovery of a small metal box buried alongside the remains.
 Inside was a journal, its pages largely destroyed by decades of exposure to the elements.
 However, several passages remained legible and the handwriting was confirmed by former neighbors to belong to Eleanor Ashcroft. one of the few complete entries dated May 3, 1921 reads, "Mother's condition worsens daily.
 Father says the newest treatment will help, but I have my doubts.
 The basement room is prepared, Margaret doesn't know yet.
 I cannot bear to tell her what I've heard at night".
 Another fragmented entry dated June 1, "the sounds from below are unbearable.
 Father says its necessary.
 Says mother needs complete isolation for the treatment to work.
 Margaret has begun to ask questions.
 I've told her nothing, but she suspects the locked door, the trays of food that return untouched.
 The final legible entry was dated June 15, just two days before the disappearance of the sisters, "I found the key.
 Tonight when father leaves for his meeting in town, Margaret and I will see for ourselves whatever is happening in that room and it must end".
 These fragments transformed the understanding of the case entirely.

 Local authorities attempted to locate Thomas and Virginia Ashcroft only to discover that Thomas had died in 1946 in Phoenix, Arizona.
 Virginia's fate was less clear.
 No death certificate was found and no records of her existed after the family's departure from Riverbrook.
-In Arizona it was discovered a Virginia Johnson was admitted to a psychiatric hospital, and her husband Thomas Johnston came regularly to visit her.
+In Arizona it was discovered a Virginia Johnson was admitted to a psychiatric hospital, and her husband Thomas Johnson came regularly to visit her.
 A nurse made some comment about Virginia and after that Thomas Johnson stopped visiting her and she was eventually moved out of that hospital.
 There is no proof of this incident ever happening.

 The investigation that followed revealed several disturbing facts that had been overlooked in 1921.
 Thomas Ashcroft's medical credentials, which had never been questioned during his time in Riverbrook, proved to be impossible to verify.
 The basement of the Ashcroft home was examined in 1967, which contained a small room with unusual modifications.
 A heavy door with external bolt locks, and walls that had been lined with some form of padding were now largely rotted away.
 Most telling were the statements from the Ashcroft's nearest neighbor, Meredith Wilson, and other neighbors who recalled that Virginia Ashcroft had begun to display unusual behavior, which Thomas had explained to concerned friends, that his wife suffered from female hysteria and required his specialized care at home.
 No one had seen Virginia after February 1921.
 Thomas assured the community that she was recovering slowly under his constant attention.